mbachvarov/map_coordinates_demo/README.md

 ## Updating backend

-Go into application's main folder where the vendor folder is situated and run `php composer.phar install` and then 'php composer.phar dumpautoload -0'
+Go into application's main folder where the vendor folder is situated and run `php composer.phar install` and then `php composer.phar dumpautoload -0`